 Embraer is facing rising pressure to lower the price of its regional E-Jets to land new orders, its chief executive said, as a weaker global economy and stiffer competition drag on sales.

 "Pricing pressure is a growing concern, especially if we have to stimulate demand a little bit," CEO Frederico Curado said.

-"But so far we haven't done anything outside our classic behavior, being very conservative in the quality of the deals we have signed."
+"But so far we haven't done anything outside our classic behaviour, being very conservative in the quality of the deals we have signed."